stoxhorn/Sniper/README.md

 SCript that reads through every new block for added liquidity of specified token.

-User's address and api-key is specified in the user_data.txt file, for each respective network.
+User's address and api-key is specified in the user_data.txt file.

 Currently only works from command-line